 - Heat a wok on the stovetop and add sesame oil.
 Once hot, add finely chopped ginger and garlic, stir and sauté until aromatic.
 Add bell peppers and white portion of the spring onions.

 - Continue to stir on high heat for a minute, and then add the sauces from the bottle.
 Mix together.

 - Make a cornstarch slurry by adding 1 teaspoon of cornstarch to 1/3 cup of water.
 Stir, until lump-free.
 Add the slurry to the wok and mix it with the rest of the ingredients.
 Let the sauce thicken slightly.
 Check the taste and add sugar and salt to season.

-- Finally, add the deep-fried cauliflower and toss it in the sauce.
+- Finally, add the crispy cauliflower and toss it in the sauce.
 Turn off the heat, check for seasoning and add salt if need be.